nadashawerr/code-upscale-extension/README.md

 Simply highlight the code block you want to "Upskill".
 Right-click and select **Upscale** from the navigation menu.

 ### 2. AI Processing
-The extension captures the code, surrounding lines, and language ID to send to the Gemini 2.5 Flash model.
+The extension captures the code and language ID to send to the **Gemini 1.5 Flash** model for high-speed architectural analysis.

 ### 3. Modernized Output
-Receive an instant notification containing the refactored code, complete with architectural comments and modern syntax.
+Receive an instant notification containing the refactored code, complete with a single architectural comment and optimized syntax.

 ---
 ## 🏗 How It Works

 1. **Selection**: Highlight a messy code block or just click a line.
-2. **Context Extraction**: The extension gathers the language ID and surrounding code to provide the AI with full visibility.
+2. **Context Extraction**: The extension gathers the language ID and current text selection for the AI.
-3. **Refactor Engine**: Our `llm.ts` core communicates with **Gemini 2.5 Flash** to process the architectural "Upscale".
+3. **Refactor Engine**: Our `llm.ts` core communicates with the Gemini API to process the architectural "Upscale".
 4. **Instant Delivery**: Optimized code is returned instantly as a VS Code notification.

 ---